fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify.md

 In the past, objections have been given for any possibility for transactions to expire on these grounds.
 I asked a question about this [on the Bitcoin stack exchange](https://bitcoin.stackexchange.com/questions/96366/what-are-the-reasons-to-avoid-spend-paths-that-become-invalid-over-time-without) but haven't gotten any answers.
 I also had [a conversation](https://www.reddit.com/r/Bitcoin/comments/gwjr8p/i_am_jeremy_rubin_the_author_of_bip119_ctv_ama/ft2die9?utm_source=share&utm_medium=web2x&context=0) with Jeremy Rubin about this.
 I am very curious to know what other arguments against doing this there are.
 I will address those concerns here to the best of my knowledge.

-##### Mempool Handling

-Mempool handling must consider a few possibilities:

-* A transaction may expire and should be removed from the mempool at that time,
-* The transaction may expire before it is profitable to mine,
-* Other mutually exclusive transactions may already be in the mempool that are valid until a different block height.

-An efficient way to handle evicting transactions from the mempool upon expiry would be to keep a data structure that maps block height to transactions that will expire at that block height.
-Upon admission to the mempool, a miner would check the transaction for an OP_BBV requirement during validation of the transaction and would write a record of the transaction into the data structure (the map).
-On each newly mined block, each miner would check the map for transactions that expire upon that block and remove them from the mempool.
-This should be a fairly light data structure, requiring only an integer mapping to a list of pointers.
-The operations on this should all be quite fast: to insert into the map upon validation of each transaction, to evaluate on each new block, and to remove from the map when possible.
-This could also be done using a list of OP_BBV transactions ordered by expiry block, however inserting and removing into that list would be more expensive than using a map.

-Evaluating OP_BBV transactions for mempool inclusion has additional considerations in comparison to a normal transaction.
-Because it might expire, it might expire before it is profitable to mine.
-In order to evaluate this, a node should have a way to estimate the likelihood the transaction will be profitable to mine within the span of blocks the transaction is valid for.
-This likelihood, once calculated, can then be multiplied by the transaction's fee-rate to get an "expected fee-rate" of the transaction that can then be compared against the fee-rates of other normal transactions in order to determine whether inclusion and propagation are appropriate.

-This further complicates mempool handling because, while a normal transaction's expected fee-rate doesn't change over time, an OP_BBV transaction will change its expected fee-rate as it gets closer to expiring.
-A node could re-evaluate the expected fee-rate for each OP_BBV transaction periodically in the same way it was originally calculated.
-If it is determined this is too expensive to do, a simpler model of linearly declining expected value could be used instead, with less frequent periodic corrections using the more accurate estimate calculation.

-Consideration is also needed for transactions that are already in the mempool with a different expiration block height.
-In the case a transaction has both an earlier or equal expiration and a lower or equal fee-rate, that transaction can be either evicted from the mempool or rejected from inclusion.
-In the case a transaction has a later expiration date and a lower (or equal) fee, neither transaction is the obvious winner.
-In such a case, the expected fee-rate calculation described in the above two paragraphs can be used to compare those transactions and choose the higher value one.
-Like RBF transactions, it would be prudent to only accept new transactions to the mempool if the marginal value in comparison to the existing transaction is greater than a threshold, to prevent replacement-transaction spam.
-It may be acceptable for a node to accept multiple mutually-exclusive OP_BBV transactions into the mempool if the number is limited to only a handful (eg 3) and if the higher-value transaction has a lower enough probability of being mined.

-Note that because OP_CHECKSEQUENCEVERIFY transactions are not added to mempools or propagated through the network until they become valid, there is no additional complexity that arises from interactions between OP_BBV and OP_CSV.

 ##### Reorgs

 Satoshi said the following [here](https://bitcointalk.org/index.php?topic=1786.msg22119#msg22119):